WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 Jonathan Rees introduces an implementation of object capabilities on nothing other than a strict lexically scoped environment, enforced by the runtime of the system.
-The language shown uses a cut-down variant of Scheme, though it can be implemented in any language that provides the same strict lexical scoping properties in a carefully bounded initial environment.
+The example language uses a cut-down variant of Scheme, though it could be implemented in any language that provides the same strict lexical scoping properties in a carefully bounded initial environment.
 (This is the general mechanism for implementing capabilities at a programming language level.)
-The paper demonstrates all the same properties of capabilities we have shown here: delegation, attenuation, and so on.
+The paper demonstrates all the same properties of capabilities demonstrated here: delegation, attenuation, and so on.

-However, there is one thing which is possible in W7 (and other similar systems) that is not possible in any of the other systems we have discussed in this paper, including the lds-ocaps system we have proposed.
+However, there is one thing that is possible in W7 (and other similar systems) that is not possible in any of the other systems discussed in this paper, including the lds-ocaps system herein proposed.
 This is attenuation by composition in an enclosed environment.
-To see what this means and why it is desirable, let us consider an example.
+To see what this means and why it is desirable, consider this example.

 We have the following initial state: